wsbctechnicalblog/wsbctechnicalblog.github.io/content/branching-pull-request.md

 > MYTH 3 - Pull-requests slow down your continuous integration value stream!
 >
-> _A pull request takes as long as you and your process allow it to sit in a corner and wait.
+> _A pull request takes as long as you and your process allow it to sit in a corner to gather dust.
 We encourage our engineers to track the lead and cycle times of pull requests using the [Pull Request Completion Report](https://marketplace.visualstudio.com/items?itemName=OneLuckiDev.prApprovalReport&targetId=dc216ba3-25e9-46a8-823a-fb77a81f2a9f) and to **collaborate** with their peers to ensure that pull requests do not go stale._

-> MYTH 4 - Trunk-based branching strategy and use of pull requests is a NO-NO!
+> MYTH 4 - Pull-requests are manual gates
 >
+> _In theory a pull request (in Azure DevOps) could be all automated, based on policies, validation builds, and other validations.
+It is as manual and/or automated as YOU decide to configure your policies and guardrails._

+> MYTH 5 - Trunk-based branching strategy and use of pull requests is a NO-NO!
-> _TBD_
+>
+> _"In theory" the trunk-based strategy is based on short-lived feature branches and merging changes directly with the master branch.
+Using a pull request as a pre-merge validation does not change the strategy, it merely inject a final countdown checkpoint before you commit your code changes to the "always deployable" master|main branch.
+It is an opportunity to move your scale of **trust**, not a matter of changing the branching strategy._

 ---